-3. Subsection (c) derives from Article 9 rules that deal with choice of law pertaining top third party issues (perfection and priority).
+4. Subsection (d) derives from Article 9 rules that deal with choice of law pertaining top third party issues (perfection and priority).
 A phrase is added in subsection (c) to deal with cyberspace businesses which may not have any place of business in the physical sense.

-4. Current Article 2 does not contain a choice of law provision.
+5. Current Article 2 does not contain a choice of law provision.
 Article 2A-105 adopts a limited choice of law principle for cases involving property covered by certificates of title.
 That provision illustrates a statutory effort to provide a stable solution to a particular choice of law problem generated by the type of property and type of contract involved in Article 2A.

-5. Section 1-105(1) adopts a default rule that the Act as a whole applies to "transactions bearing an appropriate relation to this state."
+6. Section $\hat{1}-\hat{105}(1)$ adopts a default rule that the Act as a whole applies to "transactions bearing an appropriate relation to this state."

-6. Article 4A, also faced with the electronic nature of the subject matter it considered adopted specific choice of law rules applicable to the several relationships it covers.
+7. Article 4A, also faced with the electronic nature of the subject matter it considered adopted specific choice of law rules applicable to the several relationships it covers.

-7. Various choice of law standards are currently used by the states such as the "most significant relationship", the "interest analysis" and other variations.
+8. Various choice of law standards are currently used by the states such as the "most significant relationship", the "interest analysis" and other variations.
 Current law is complicated by the fact that choice of law rules tend to differ for tort and contract law.
 The Restatement (Second) of Conflicts § 188 proposes a "most significant relationship" standard to be judges by considering a variety of factors.

 SECTION 2B-107.
 CONTRACTUAL CHOICE OF LAW.

-(a) Subject to subsection (b), a choice of law clause is valid.

-(b) In a mass market license involving an individual as a licensee, a choice of law clause is not enforceable if
+A choice of law clause is valid.
+However, in a mass-market license involving [an individual] [a consumer] as a licensee, a choice of law clause is not enforceable if: